gdeol4/PySyft-Duet-remote-data-access/README.md

 # PySyft Duet remote data access
- A script to remotely connect a data scientist to borrowing from OpenMIned's tutorial
+ A script to remotely connect a data scientist to a data owner.